-With energy prices increasing, heating your home is proving difficult for many to afford.
-This peak in prices is leading many to search for alternative ways to save on energy bills during the winter.
-However, the solution can be easier than you think.
+With energy prices still high, heating your home is proving difficult for many to afford.
+These elevated prices are leading many to search for alternative ways to save on energy bills during the winter.
+And the solution can be easier than you think.
 If you’ve ever wondered whether or not you should leave your heat on low all day or turn it off when you’re gone, keep reading.

-Purchasing a smart thermostat is also a great solution to keeping your home at the appropriate temperature.
-With a smart thermostat, you’ll be able to control your home’s temperature from your phone, allowing you to schedule different temperatures for different times of the day or to shut your heat off/on whenever you want, even if you're not at home.
+Purchasing a smart thermostat is a great solution to keep your home at the appropriate temperature.
+With a smart thermostat, you’ll be able to control your home’s temperature conveniently from your phone, allowing you to schedule different temperatures for different times of the day or to shut your heat off/on whenever you want, even if you're not at home.